thomassidor/tinytricks/docs/wave.md

 ## Tips
 * You can turn off the scope via the modules context menu (right click) to improve UI performance.
+* The wavetable is saved as part of your save file, so you can pass it on to others easily.

 ![Default theme](https://github.com/thomassidor/tinytricks/blob/master/module-screenshots/default/WAVE.png?raw=true)
 ![River bed theme](https://github.com/thomassidor/tinytricks/blob/master/module-screenshots/river-bed/WAVE.png?raw=true)